leanhvu21042001/nextjs-portfolio-website/README.md

 npm run dev
 ```

-> If you have any question or any problem when you try to run, just create a pull request or issue or contact me over this site [NEXTJS LAVDEV SITE](https://nextjs-lavdev-portfolio.vercel.app/), click to contact or phone or send me and email
+> If you have any question or any problem when you try to run, just create a pull request or issue or contact me over this site [NEXTJS LAVDEV SITE](https://nextjs-lavdev-portfolio.vercel.app/), click to contact or phone or send me an email

 <!-- Learn From: https://www.youtube.com/watch?v=OPaLnMw2i_0 -->